lucasdietrich/AVRTOS/readme.md

 - Improve sysclock precision by not resetting TCNTx (check Arduino millis() function for more details)
 - Implement Arduino `yield()` function as a wrapper for `k_yield()`
 - Read this : https://www.avrfreaks.net/forum/memory-barrier-what-it-does-and-what-it-does-not-do?page=all
+- Optimize thread switch for cooperative threads (flags saying if preemtion caused the thread to be switched)

 What enhancements/features are not planned :
 - Prioritization